openfl/OpenFLDevelopersGuide/display-programming/manipulating-display-objects.md

 ## Caching display objects {#caching-display-objects}

 As your designs in Flash grow in size, whether you are creating an application or complex scripted animations, you need to consider performance and optimization.
-When you have content that remains static (such as a rectangle Shape instance), Flash Player and AIR do not optimize the content.
-Therefore, when you change the position of the rectangle, Flash Player or AIR redraws the entire Shape instance.
+When you have content that remains static (such as a rectangle Shape instance), OpenFL do not optimize the content.
+Therefore, when you change the position of the rectangle, OpenFL redraws the entire Shape instance.

-You can cache specified display objects to improve the performance of your SWF file.
-The display object is a _surface_, essentially a bitmap version of the instance’s vector data, which is data that you do not intend to change much over the course of your SWF file.
-Therefore, instances with caching turned on are not continually redrawn as the SWF file plays, letting the SWF file render quickly.
+You can cache specified display objects to improve the performance of your project.
+The display object is a _surface_, essentially a bitmap version of the instance’s vector data, which is data that you do not intend to change much over the course of your project.
+Therefore, instances with caching turned on are not continually redrawn as the project plays, letting the project render quickly.

 **_Note:_ **_You can update the vector data, at which time the surface is recreated.
-Therefore, the vector data cached in the surface does not need to remain the same for the entire SWF file._
+Therefore, the vector data cached in the surface does not need to remain the same for the entire project._

 Setting a display object’s cacheAsBitmap property to true makes the display object cache a bitmap representation of itself.
-Flash Player or AIR creates a surface object for the instance, which is a cached bitmap instead of vector data.
+OpenFL creates a surface object for the instance, which is a cached bitmap instead of vector data.
 If you change the bounds of the display object, the surface is recreated instead of resized.
 Surfaces can nest within other surfaces.
 The child surface copies its bitmap onto its parent surface.
 For more information, see

 “Enabling bitmap